Sv443-Network/UserUtils/README-summary.md

     ```ts
     import { addGlobalStyle } from "@sv443-network/userutils";

-    // or just import everything (not recommended because this doesn't allow for treeshaking):
+    // or just import everything (not recommended because of worse treeshaking support):

     import * as UserUtils from "@sv443-network/userutils";
     ```